Multiplayer is one of the most popular and effective ways to leverage Minecraft in the classroom. This article will cover:

 - Meeservices.azurewebsites.net (used for login)

-- Port 19132 (this carries Minecraft multiplayer traffic)
+- Port 19132 TCP AND UDP (this carries Minecraft multiplayer traffic)

 All multiplayer users should use the most current release of Minecraft: Education Edition and/or any additional applications (Code Builder, Classroom Mode).
 If you see something like the following, it usually indicates not everyone is running an up to date copy of Minecraft: Education Edition.